syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 ### CurrentItem

-The [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in the SfDataGrid.
+The [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in data Grid.

-You can get the current item in the `SfDataGrid.SelectionChanged` event by setting the `SfDataGrid.SelectionMode` as `Multiple` or `SingleDeselect`.
+Get the current item in the `SfDataGrid.SelectionChanged` event by setting the `SfDataGrid.SelectionMode` as `Multiple` or `SingleDeselect`.
 If the `SelectionMode` is `Single`, currentItem and selectedItem are same.

-The following code example illustrates how to set the selection mode for the SfDataGrid in the `SelectionChanged` event.

 {% tabs %}
 {% highlight c# %}